Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Even though I like it just as it is (just noodles and Alfredo sauce) and could eat this every night of the week, my husband is determined that every single meal should be served with some kind of meat.
 So, I like cooking up some chicken coated in spices and a little Parmesan cheese to offer a juicy, crunchy, protein-filled topping to this already delicious meal.

 Pasta is definitely a staple around our house because it's so cheap, easy to find, easy to use, and fills us up with less food.
-To make it healthier for your family, though, try using whole wheat pasta, or even one of the varieties made with veggies.
+To make it healthier for your family, though, try using whole wheat pasta or even one of the varieties made with veggies.
 Our favorite is the spinach pasta.
 We have made the switch at our house, and we feel the difference.

 Granted, your family might balk at the slightly different color of whole wheat or veggie pasta, though they sell it "hidden" under the guise of the normal pasta color.
-However, the flavor of whole wheat pasta, along with the amazing health benefits it will provide, are well worth the step out of your comfort zone into new foods.
-I promise, your family will get used to it.
+However, the flavor of whole wheat pasta, along with the amazing health benefits it will provide, is well worth the step out of your comfort zone into new foods.
+I promise your family will get used to it.

 Benefits of Whole Wheat

 Whole wheat is a very good source of dietary fiber and manganese, as well as a good source of magnesium.
 Eating refined grains, the kind not so good for you, like white breads, cookies, white pastas, and rice, are now being linked not only to weight gain but also to increased risk of insulin resistance and metabolic syndrome.
 On the other hand, eating more whole grain foods, like whole wheat, is being shown to protect against these problems.

 - 8 ounces your chosen whole wheat pasta

 - 2 fresh or frozen chicken breasts

 - 1 tablespoon garlic powder

 - 8 ounces cream cheese